top of page

 Supplies needed: copies of the "Dear Family" worksheet & writing utensil

-Each student receives a copy of the "Dear Family" worksheet to use to write a letter of appreciation to one or more people in their family.
+Each student receives a copy of the "You Are Noticed" worksheet to use to write a letter of appreciation to one or more people in their family.
+Provide students with extra copies if they would like to create more than one based on their family dynamics.

 Encourage your students to think about what they are grateful for about their family.